sindresorhus/serialize-error/readme.md

 Enumerable properties are kept enumerable (all properties besides the non-enumerable ones).
 Circular references are handled.
 If the input object has a `.toJSON()` method, then it's called instead of serializing the object's properties.
-It's up on `.toJSON()` implementation to handle circular references and enumerability of the properties.
+It's up to `.toJSON()` implementation to handle circular references and enumerability of the properties.

 `.toJSON` example: